Oceania

 New Zealand

 There is a reason why New Zealand is currently one of the world’s most popular destinations there is more than just one reason.
-New Zealand has some of the most beautiful natural scenery in the world, from the breathtakingly colorful and full-of-life vast green spaces to the incredibly majestic mountain landscapes, mere sightseeing in New Zealand is a once-in-a-lifetime experience on its own.
-One thing that sticks out when it comes to the New Zealand landscape, is the diversity.
-New Zealand features extremely diverse and different natural environments, from snowy mountain tops and ancient glaciers to tropical rainforests and volcanic sand beaches, all in place, miraculously.
+New Zealand has some of the most beautiful natural scenery in the world, from the breathtakingly colorful and full-of-life vast green spaces to the incredibly majestic mountain landscapes, mere sightseeing in New Zealand is a once-in-a-lifetime experience on its own with over 3.1 million visitors having soaked in New Zealand’s pristine nature in 2022.

 Another thing that makes the New Zealand landscape stand out is how well-maintained it all is.
 In fact, one-third of the New Zealand landscape is a protected conservation area, so the country’s national parks are perfectly conserved and unspoiled.
 Also, thanks to the low population density, New Zealand boasts a lot of untouched wide-open spaces that are fascinating to explore.

-If that all didn’t push you to place New Zealand on the top of your bucket list, the following will.
-Something else that people come from all over the world to see in New Zealand is the incredible wildlife.
 New Zealand’s population is only 5% people because the rest of the country’s population is made up of a variety of wildlife.
 Everything your mind can fathom, from penguins and seals to dolphins and whales, New Zealand has it all.
 However, the most famous animal of all is the kiwi which is a flightless bird that is widely seen across New Zealand, so much so that it has become the country’s national symbol.

-As breathtaking as New Zealand is, it is about more than just sightseeing, it offers a huge variety of unique to-die-for experiences that will definitely satisfy the adrenaline-junkie in you.
+As breathtaking as New Zealand is, it is about more than just sightseeing, it offers a huge variety of unique to-die-for experiences that will satisfy the adrenaline junkie in you.
 For example, in Queenstown, you can take a jetboat ride across the water while being surrounded by magnificent peaks.
-But if you are feeling more dangerous, you can challenge yourself and go bungy jumping, zorbing, or even sky-diving!
-Even Walking, hiking, and other relatively regular activities are turned exotic and outstanding thanks to New Zealand’s exquisite nature and environment.

-Another thing that has almost all New Zealand visitors coming back for more is the incredible foods and drinks scene that has everything from exotic seafood to an imminent variety of vegan dishes that cater to the tastes and culinary preferences of all.
+Another thing that has almost all New Zealand visitors coming back for more is the incredible food and drinks scene that has everything from exotic seafood to an imminent variety of vegan dishes that cater to the tastes and culinary preferences of all.

 Papua New Guinea

 If you are sick of today’s busy life and fast pace and would like to strip yourself from all modern shackles and run back into the unspoiled embrace of nature, then Papua New Guinea is the place for your next escape.
-Whether it is the undiscovered and unexplored beauty, tribal traditions and complicated cultures, unique tropical wildlife, or various culinary delights, Papua New Guinea has everything you need for a complete soul cleanse.

-Basically, everything you will do in Papua New Guinea can be turned into an adventure, even if you just go hiking.
+Basically, everything you do in Papua New Guinea can be turned into an adventure, even if you just go hiking.
 In Papua New Guinea, you can hike along the road surrounding an actual active volcano, and not just any volcano, the one found in Rabaul recorded the largest eruption in the world in the year 2006.
 There is also the Manam volcano which erupted in July 2015 and spewed a 12-mile high ash cloud.

 If you choose to kick it up a notch and o diving, then you are in for a world of wonders, quite literally.
 Papua New Guinea is one of the world’s best diving locations.
 Its unspoiled exotic waters contain a collection of the most beautiful corals and tropical fish.
-In addition to some fascinating World War II plane wrecks.
-You can find the best diving spots at Kimba Bay, Tufi, Madang, and Kavieng.

 The adventures you will go through in Papua New Guinea are not just physical, they are also cultural.
 Traveling around this exotic country, you will encounter a lot of different tribes, each with a different but equally fascinating set of traditions, language, and way of life.
-Spending time with any of Papua Guinea’s diverse tribes will definitely be an experience for the books.
+Spending time with any of Papua Guinea’s diverse tribes will be an experience for the books.

 Fiji